miyannishar/senior_seminar/README.md

 ### Prerequisites

 - Python 3.9 or higher
-- OpenAI API key (for embeddings and generation)
+- OpenAI API key (required for embeddings and generation)
+- Pinecone API key (optional, for production vector database)
+- Redis (optional, for caching)
+- Docker & Docker Compose (optional, for containerized deployment)

 ### Installation

+#### Option 1: Local Installation

 1. **Clone or download the repository**